 After a period of use, the grains break down yet your surface remains just as sharp.
 Breaking the grains provides brand new cutting points.
 This makes ceramic aluminum oxide the abrasive of choice when working with the hardest metals and precision grinding projects.

-Before you start your next cutting project, contact DXP for expert advice on the abrasive type you need.
+Before you start your next cutting project, reach out to our team for expert advice on the abrasive type you need.
 Every abrasive comes in a variety of grades, so you might want to explore your options with our MRO distributors before setting up your grinding wheel.